-Field survey and assessment was undertaken over nine survey periods being:
+Field survey and assessment was undertaken over four survey periods being:

-- biodiversity survey session 1 (11-19 November 2020) - biodiversity survey session 2 (16-22 February 2021) - biodiversity survey session 3 (12-15 May 2021) - biodiversity survey session 4 (9-10 October 2021) - biodiversity survey session 5 (6-7 December 2022) - biodiversity survey session 6 (25-26 July 2023) - biodiversity survey session 7 (27-28 September 2023) - biodiversity survey session 8 (15-17 November 2023) - biodiversity survey session 9 (6-7 December 2023).
+- biodiversity survey session 1 (11-19 November 2020) - biodiversity survey session 2 (16-22 February 2021) - biodiversity survey session 3 (12-15 May 2021) - biodiversity survey session 4 (9-10 October 2021).

-Field survey and assessment periods were undertaken to coincide with seasonality requirements of threatened entities from Threatened Biodiversity Data Collection (Environment Energy and Science, 2021d) and the BAM-C candidate species output.
+Field survey and assessment periods were undertaken to coincide with seasonality requirements of threatened entities from Threatened Biodiversity Data Collection (Environment, Energy and Science, 2021d) and the BAM-C candidate species output.
 Due to the Covid-19 pandemic and to avoid the potential spread of the virus to rural towns, a biodiversity survey session that was apportioned to Sloane's Froglet in August 2021 was aborted.
 Therefore, Sloane's Froglet is assumed to be present in areas of potentially suitable habitat, as detailed in section 5.6.2.1 and illustrated in Appendix C-5.
-For Key's Matchstick Grasshopper, areas that have not been subject to targeted surveys are mapped as assumed potentially suitable habitat (conservatively including poor condition).
+Following the completion of surveys and the assessment (including a previous submission of the BAM-C), a new species requiring assessment was identified in a BAM-C update, being Key's Matchstick Grasshopper.
+Targeted surveys will be undertaken for this species in the future survey period for the species.
+Until the completion of the survey, this species is assumed to be present in areas of potentially suitable habitat (conservatively including poor condition).